devonfw-tutorials/katacoda-scenarios-dev/64_Initial-commit-for-a-devon4ng-tutorial_devon4ng-mat-layout/step9.md

 Next, we will create a sidenav.
-But before that lets create a couple of components to navgate between, the links of which we will add to the sidenav.
+But before that lets create a couple of components to navigate between, the links of which we will add to the sidenav.
 You can use the `ng generate component` (or `ng g c` command for short) to create Home and Data components.
 But here, we will create them manually.
 We nest them in the `pages` sub-directory since they represent our pages.
+And we will also add the new components to our AppModule.

 If the parent directories aren't already in the project, 'mkdir -p' will create them for you.